derek-zhou/html_writer/README.md

 ## Motivation

 There are templates, and elixir's eex template is among the nicer ones.
 However, I still hate templates.
-It has bastardized syntax that is neither html or elixir (or any host programming language), feels awkward, and messes up syntax highlight in editors.
+It has bastardized syntax that is neither html nor elixir (or any host programming language), feels awkward, and messes up syntax highlight in editors.

 There are cleaner looking template like [mustache template](https://mustache.github.io/), however the functionality is too weak.
 You would need to put significant view related code into the controller layer.